 Street Lane Primary School fully recognises its responsibilities for child protection and safeguarding.
 Our designated person to contact regarding any issue relating to safeguarding is Mrs N Austin-Cooke, the Head teacher.
-The deputy Safeguarding Lead is Mrs Wheatcroft.
+Due to staffing changes, the deputy Safeguarding Lead will commence this role in September 2021.
 The nominated Safeguarding Governor is Mrs J. Stephens.

-The Anti-Bullying Lead is Mrs Wheatcroft and the nominated governor is Mrs J. Bridges.
+The Anti-Bullying Lead is Mrs Austin-Cooke and the nominated governor is Mrs J. Bridges.

 All staff have up to date safeguarding training.